Immigration Documents

 I-94

-After each entry to the US, it is recommended to verify that all information is accurate.
-If there are errors, let ISSS know without delay so we can help get them corrected if possible.
+After each entry to the US, it is recommended that students/scholars/dependents verify that all information on the I-94 is accurate.
+If there are errors, they should contact ISSS right away so ISSS can help get them get the I-94 corrected, if possible.

 A. Admission Record Number/I-94 Number